With summer winding down in Bishop, now is an ideal time to get ahead on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters must be changed every few months, depending on the model you use.
+Furnace filters must be changed every few months, depending on the kind you use.

-Unsure when you last put in a new one?
-Pull it out and angle it toward the light.
-If light isn’t visible, get a new one.
+Unsure when you last checked yours?
+Take it out and hold it up to the light.
+If light isn’t visible, buy a new one.

 3. Clean the Inside